-Meaning "run after" for any purpose developed mid-14c.
+The meaning "run after" for any purpose is by mid-14c.
 Related: Chased; chasing.
-Ancient European words for "pursue" often also cover "persecute" (Greek dioko, Old English ehtan), and in Middle English chase also meant "to persecute."
-Many modern ones often derive from words used primarily for the hunting of animals.
+Ancient European words for "pursue" often also cover "persecute" (Greek diōkō, Old English ehtan), and in Middle English chase also meant "to persecute."
+Many modern "chase" words often derive from verbs used primarily for the hunting of animals.